On the Effect of Bias Estimation on Coverage Accuracy in Nonparametric Inference: Density Estimation and Inference

 The prior sections established that robust bias correction can equal, or outperform, undersmoothing for inference.
 We now show how the method can be implemented to deliver these results in applications.
 We mimic typical empirical practice where researchers first choose the order of the kernel, then conduct/optimize inference based on that choice.
 Therefore, we assume the smoothness is unknown but taken to be large and work within Corollary \ref{thm:RBC coverage}(a), that is, viewing $\k \leq S-2$ and $\ell=2$ as fixed and $\rho$ bounded and positive.
 This setup allows characterization of the coverage error optimal bandwidth for robust bias correction. \begin{corollary} Under the conditions of Corollary \ref{thm:RBC coverage}(a) with $\bar{\rho} \in (0,\infty)$, if $\h = \h^*_\RBC = H^*_\RBC (\rho) n^{-1/(1+(\k+2))}$, then $\P[f \in \irbc] = 1 - \alpha + O(n^{-(\k+2)/(1+(\k+2))})$, where \end{corollary}

 We can use this result to give concrete methodological recommendations.
 At the end of this section we discuss the important issue of interval length.
-Construction of the interval $\irbc$ from \Eqref{eqn:intervals} requires choices of bandwidths $\h$ and $\b$ and kernels $K$ and $L$.
+Construction of the interval $\irbc$ from \Eqref{eqn:intervals} requires bandwidths $\h$ and $\b$ and kernels $K$ and $L$.
 Given these choices, the point estimate, bias correction, and variance estimators are then readily computable from data using the formulas above.
 For the kernels $K$ and $L$, we recommend either second order minimum variance (to minimize interval length) or MSE-optimal kernels \citep[see, e.g.,][and the supplemental appendix]{Gasser-Muller-Mammitzsch1985_JRSSB}.

 The bandwidth selections are more important in applications.
 For the bandwidth $\h$, Corollary \ref{thm:RBC coverage}(a) shows that the MSE-optimal choice $\h^*_\MSE$ will deliver valid inference, but will be suboptimal in general (Corollary \ref{thm:bandwidth density}).
 From a practical point of view, the robust bias corrected interval $\irbc(\h)$ is attractive because it allows for the MSE-optimal bandwidth and kernel, and hence is based on the MSE-optimal point estimate, while using the same effective sample for both point estimation and inference.
-Interestingly, although $\irbc(\h^*_\MSE)$ is always valid, its coverage error decays as $n^{-\min\{4,\k+2\}/(1+2\k)}$ and is thus rate optimal only for second order kernels ($\k=2$), while otherwise being suboptimal with a slower coverage error rate the larger is the kernel order $\k$.
+Interestingly, although $\irbc(\h^*_\MSE)$ is always valid, its coverage error decays as $n^{-\min\{4,\k+2\}/(1+2\k)}$ and is thus rate optimal only for second order kernels ($\k=2$), while otherwise being suboptimal, with a rate that is slower the larger is the order $\k$.

-Corollary \ref{thm:bandwidth density} gives the coverage error optimal bandwidth, $\h^*_\RBC$, which can be implemented using a simple direct plug-in (DPI) rule: $\hat{h}_{\PI} = \hat{H}_{\PI} \; n^{-1/(\k+3)}$, where $\hat{H}_{\PI}$ is a plug-in estimate of $H^*_\RBC$ in Corollary \ref{thm:bandwidth density} formed by replacing the unknown $f^{(\k+2)}$ with a pilot estimate (e.g., a consistent nonparametric estimator based on the appropriate MSE-optimal bandwidth).
+Corollary \ref{thm:bandwidth density} gives the coverage error optimal bandwidth, $\h^*_\RBC$, which can be implemented using a simple direct plug-in (DPI) rule: $\hat{h}_{\PI} = \hat{H}_{\PI} \; n^{-1/(\k+3)}$, where $\hat{H}_{\PI}$ is a plug-in estimate of $H^*_\RBC$ formed by replacing the unknown $f^{(\k+2)}$ with a pilot estimate (e.g., a consistent nonparametric estimator based on the appropriate MSE-optimal bandwidth).
 In the supplement we give precise implementation details, as well as an alternative rule-of-thumb bandwidth selector based on rescaling already available data-driven MSE-optimal choices.